 Wonder of Maui

-Water of these falls for most part does not plunge straight through the air – it flows down along nearly vertical walls of canyon.
+Water of these falls, for the most part, does not plunge straight through the air – it flows down along nearly vertical walls of the canyon.
 Maximum height of falls – 488 m (conversion from the round 1,600 feet) is very approximate.

 Wall of Tears is accessed by a helicopter and several companies offer to the tourists the possibility to fly to the falls for some minutes.

 This flight is almost unique – helicopter moves through a deep, green canyon of giant size until reaching the destination.
-At the far end of canyon numerous silver threads are raining down the soft green walls.
-Rain here is very frequent – for most part of the time the valley is shrouded in mist.
-Frequently the clouds hide the summit of canyon – then it looks as if the falls are raining down from the clouds.
+At the far end of the canyon, numerous silver threads are raining down the soft green walls.
+Rain here is very frequent – for the most part of the time, the valley is shrouded in mist.
+Frequently the clouds hide the summit of the canyon – then it looks as if the falls are raining down from the clouds.

 Number of falls in the Wall of Tears is changing according to the amount of rain.
 Sometimes here are counted up to 17 falls but some images show that at high water it is impossible to separate and count the threads of falling water.